junekuhn/darkfolio/projects/the-rhombus.md

 ---
 title: The Rhombus
-thumbnail: "../static/uploads/rhombus.png"
+thumbnail: ../static/uploads/rhombus.png
-year: "2022"
+year: '2022'
 categories:
   - solidity
   - Typescript
   - web3
   - Live Streaming
   - Collaborative
+_template: project
 ---

 The Rhombus is a collective focused on creating monetized live-streaming events and interactive experiences through a virtual 3D venue.
 The venue is hosted on Decentraland, a web3-enabled platform with its own ecosystem of virtual land, avatars, and live events.

 ## Contributions